AnyChart/docs.anychart.com/Quick_Start/Modules.md

 ## Features

-Additional modules that are responsible for various functionality of the library.
+Additional modules that are responsible for various features of the library.

 ### Annotations

-Module to work with [Annotations](../Stock_Charts/Drawing_Tools_and_Annotations/Overview):
+A module for working with [Annotations](../Stock_Charts/Drawing_Tools_and_Annotations/Overview):

 ```
 <script src="https://cdn.anychart.com/releases/{{branch-name}}/js/anychart-annotations.min.js"></script>